wade8421/Citrix-Power-Manager/README.md

 ### Installing

-Recommended Install:
+On the ToDo list:

 Run the exe to install the service.
 Change the user that runs the script to a service account that has access to administer your citrix environment.
 The service will make the config file needed.
 Please modify the settings to meet your needs.
 I have tried to make it match the settings on Smart Scale tool as closely as possible.

-Alternate Install:
+Current best Install:

-Save as a PS1 file and run in a Powershell 2.0 window.
+Save as a PS1 file and run as a scheduled task at start-up.
+Run the task with a user that has access to administer your citirx environment.

 ## Authors